scottyw/smb-tas/README.md

 # Tool-Assisted Speedrun of Super Mario Bros (1985) in under 5 minutes (just)

 The `tasproj` file is all you need if you want to try the run yourself.
-It's zip-formatted file so I included the expanded version of it for the sake of interest.
+It's a zip-formatted file so I included the expanded version of it for the sake of interest.

 I used:
 * [BizHawk 2.6.1](https://github.com/TASVideos/BizHawk)